Uaird/Factorio-Blueprints/Bad Internet/README.md

 Included in the book is a blueprint called "Original Design".
 It uses Nixie Tubes, Text Plates, and Pushbuttons.
 All other blueprints are vanilla.
-The R%15 combinator in the request node blueprint sets the average amount of ticks to retry in the event of a collision.
+The R%15 combinator in the client node blueprint sets the average amount of ticks to retry in the event of a collision.
 You can change the number to higher values for particularly large networks.